Noam Chomsky is Wrong About Anarcho-Primitivism

 Being one of the most known American anarchists, Noam Chomsky has for years been at the centre of attention.
 A household name, he’s become one of the most cited living authors (mostly in the linguistic field), though far too many know him only for his political activism.
 This is where we run into problems, because Chomsky seems to be completely in the dark about many subjects, but talks about them as if he knows everything there is to know.

-In a 2010 documentary called Theory and Practice: Conversations with Noam Chomsky and Howard Zinn, Chomsky was interviewed by Sasha Lilley; the following exchange happened:
+In a 2010 documentary Theory and Practice: Conversations with Noam Chomsky and Howard Zinn, Chomsky was interviewed by Sasha Lilley.
+The following exchange happened:

 Interviewer: It seems indisputable that we’re facing an ecological crisis, and there are obviously different currents within the radical left in terms of addressing it.
 One current within anarchism known as anarcho-primitivism, associated with John Zerzan and Derrick Jensen, argues that the only way for the planet to survive is if we go back to the pre-industrial societies, or even pre-agrarian societies.
 What do you think of that kind of-